riverhyeok/CMS-L1-TrackFindingTracklet/README.md

 ---
 # Print debug line
-In /src/L1Trigger/TrackFindingTracklet/interface/Settings.h 's around 914 line we can change variable false to true for debugging and warning.
+In /src/L1Trigger/TrackFindingTracklet/interface/Settings.h 's around 914 line we can change bool variables from false to true for debugging and warning.

 We can check output at  /src/L1Trigger/TrackFindingTracklet/test/L1Trigger 's LUTs, MEMPrints folder and terminal(because of its length, it's recommended to store terminal log file seperately.)